A Robust Approach for LiDAR-Inertial Odometry Without Sensor-Specific Modeling: Experimental Evaluation

 \subsection{Ablation Study}

 In this last set of experiments, we systematically remove or modify components of our system and analyze how these changes affect performance.
 Other than the below-mentioned changes, the configuration is identical to that used in~\secref{subsec:localization_eval}.
-In the following, \mbox{``-AR, -AVG''} denotes integrating individual IMU measurements instead of averaging the set $\mathcal{S}$ (\secref{subsec:motion_model}).
-Disabling averaging prevents computing $\bar{\mathbf{a}}$, $\bar{\mathbf{z}}_a$, and $\sigma_a$ (\secref{subsec:adaptive_regularization}), so we effectively disable our adaptive regularization as well. \mbox{``-AR''} disables only the adaptive regularization while retaining the averaging.
+In the following, \tres{\mbox{``no-AVG, no-AR''}} denotes integrating individual IMU measurements instead of averaging the set $\mathcal{S}$ (\secref{subsec:motion_model}).
+Disabling averaging prevents computing $\bar{\mathbf{a}}$, $\bar{\mathbf{z}}_a$, and $\sigma_a$ (\secref{subsec:adaptive_regularization}), so we effectively disable our adaptive regularization as well. \tres{\mbox{``no-AR''}} disables only the adaptive regularization while retaining the averaging.
 As detailed in~\secref{subsec:motion_model}, averaging the measurements relates to using a constant acceleration and constant angular velocity motion model, which can reduce noise in the effective control inputs~$\bar{\mathbf{a}}$ and $\bar{\boldsymbol{\omega}}$. \mbox{``Ours''} reports the results of our complete system, including both averaging and adaptive regularization.

-\tabref{tab:oxford_ablation} and~\tabref{tab:leg_kilo_ablation} report ablation study results on the Oxford Spires and \legkilo datasets, respectively.
-Enabling our motion model in \mbox{``-AR''} leads to a consistent improvement over \mbox{``-AR, -AVG''}, supporting our argument that a constant acceleration and angular velocity motion model can improve performance.
-Consequently, averaging the measurements reduces signal noise, making the system more robust.
-By exploiting this motion model, we can enable our adaptive regularization in \mbox{``Ours''}, which further improves performance on both datasets.
+\tre{\tabref{tab:ipb_car_results},} \tabref{tab:oxford_ablation} and~\tabref{tab:leg_kilo_ablation} report ablation study results on \tre{our self-recorded car dataset,} Oxford Spires and \legkilo datasets, respectively. \tres{Comparing \mbox{``no-AVG, no-AR''} to \mbox{``no-AR''}, we see improved or on par ATE performance in 12 of 14 sequences across all three tables and improved RPE performance in all sequences with \mbox{``no-AR''} over \mbox{``no-AVG, no-AR''}.
+Our motion model is enabled in \mbox{``no-AR''}, and these results support} our argument that a constant acceleration and angular velocity motion model can improve performance\tres{, as} averaging the measurements can reduce signal noise, making the system more robust.

+By exploiting this motion model, we \tres{can additionally} enable our adaptive regularization in \mbox{``Ours''}\tres{.
+Comparing \mbox{``no-AR''} to \mbox{``Ours''}, we see improved or on par ATE on 8 of 14 sequences and improved or on par RPE on 9 of 12 sequences with \mbox{``Ours''} over \mbox{``no-AR''} (and on par or outperforming \mbox{``no-AVG, no-AR''} on 11 of 14 sequences for ATE and all sequences for RPE).
+The regularization leads to reduced drift by prioritizing the IMU measurements when their variance is low, and on the significantly longer car dataset sequences this improvement is reflected in ATE (\eg Urban and Rural sequences), whereas on the much shorter Leg-KILO sequences this is reflected in RPE. }